rehierl/node-tree-outliner/1-3-hierarchies/1-2-hierarchies-of-sets.md

 an unordered/ordered forest?

 **TODO** -
-given a set of elements E -
+given a set of elements V -
 how many hierarchies are theoretically possible? - what is the max possible number of sets in P (hint: powerset)? - with regards to: resource management, allocation of resources